* U.S. employment seen rising at fastest clip in 5 months

 * Sterling hovers near 5-year peak after robust UK data

-TOKYO, May 2 (Reuters) - Asian shares edged up and the dollar held slim gains amid expectations for an upbeat U.S. payrolls report later in the session, which could show the economy shaking off a severe winter.
+TOKYO, May 2 (Reuters) - Asian shares were subdued and the dollar held modest gains against the yen in early trade on Friday as markets held their breath ahead of the U.S. payrolls report later in the session - which could show the economy shaking off a severe winter.

 The Asian markets drew scant impetus from Wall Street, which closed little changed ahead of the jobs report.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.4 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.1 percent in early trading, while Japan's Nikkei stock average lost 0.2 percent.
 China's markets are closed on Friday.

 Market focus is now on whether the April jobs report, which a Reuters survey of economists forecast to show U.S. employment rising at its fastest clip in five months, would be strong enough to decisively tilt sentiment towards the U.S. economy.